 This chunky English garden salad is the ultimate detox recipe - fresh cucumber, lettuce and radishes drizzled in a light lemon sauce.
 This combination is great for the digestive system and the perfect choice for lunch too.
 Just add some ready cooked chicken for extra protein.

 Freezable, healthy and filling - goodtoknow user Hsmummy says: 'Loved this Carrot and ginger soup - so easy to make and tastes delicious, really can't fault it.'

 Pomegranates are packed with antioxidants and vitamin C, making this triple fruit pomegranate, raspberry and banana smoothie a brilliant breakfast option.

-This Smoked mackerel and spring onion jacket is healthy and rich in protein, vitamins, carbs and omega-3s.
+is healthy and rich in protein, vitamins, carbs and omega-3s.
 Delicious topped with spring onions and half-fat creme fraiche.